The Essential Billy Joel

 The Essential Billy Joel is a Sony music compilation of songs by American singer/songwriter Billy Joel.
-It was released on October 2, 2001, and has been certified Triple Platinum by the RIAA.
+It was released on October 2, 2001, and has been certified 4× Platinum by the RIAA.
 In conjunction with the release of the album, The Essential Video Collection was released, comprising Joel's most popular music videos.

 On August 26, 2008, The Essential 3.0 was released containing a third disc with seven additional tracks.

 Track listing

 All songs written by Billy Joel.